 recommended that adults keep saturated fat levels between 7-10% of your

 daily caloric intake.

 While there is an ongoing debate between nutrition scientists and some holistic health authorities about the consumption of fats in the diet, especially the saturated variety (*), canola oil as an overall replacement is not the best choice for the reasons we previously mentioned.

-In our opinion, other monounsaturated oils like extra virgin olive oil or avocado oil are better substitutes as well as unrefined coconut oil and ghee used in moderation as oils for cooking purposes.
+In our opinion, other monounsaturated oils like extra virgin olive oil or avocado oil are better substitutes as well as unrefined saturated fats like coconut oil and ghee when used in moderation for cooking purposes.